 I started by shooting small commercial jobs with local advertising agencies and Wollongong City Council.
 Through a series of self published art prints, I was able to promote myself well through the recession of 1990.
 A turning point for me was in the early nineties.
 I teamed up with a man who was to become a dear friend and major influence on my photographic career.
 He worked me hard, paid me little, but gave me an opportunity to prove myself as an industrial photographer.
 His name was Bastiaan Mastrigt, a brilliant designer and extremely passionate about his work.
 Sadly, Bastiaan died young, but the tough photographic assignments I shot for him were great training.
 We worked on some prestigious commissions like the BHP – Hot Strip Mill brochure (which was more like a book.)
 A presentation folder with leaflets for the BHP Tin Mill and a rather tricky shoot for Australian Steel Mill Services.
 Working on a presentation folder for Metserve led to a shot of molten iron dumping at the 21 area being used on the front cover of the Swire News magazine.
 A photography assignment for the Allied Group – Allied Plant Services, which was meant to last for six weeks, was expanded to twelve months.
 I felt as though I had reached a milestone, as my mentor, Gary Barnes had just finished his working relationship with Bastiaan and I took over where Gary left off.
 I went on to win a few national awards with the Australian Institute of Professional Photography and became an Associate of the A.I.P.P. (membership has since lapsed).
 Then there have been multitudes of photographic assignments since.
 Subjects covered include underground and open cut mining, aerial photographic work for industrial, development and tourism clients, political campaign, public relations, conference, annual reports, product catalogue, portrait corporate and private, legal, tourism, pipe manufacturing, slab steel production, drilling, architecture……..lots of weddings!

-My little family and I are loving the life here in the Huon Valley (close to Hobart) and I’m looking forward to more of the experiences and opportunities that Tasmania has to offer.
+My little family and I are loving the life here in the Huon Valley.

 I look forward to working with you soon.